 - (a) Developing and maintaining procedures for the filing of a petition for an order or a renewal of an order by department members, also including procedures for requesting and serving (Penal Code § 18108): - 1.
 A temporary emergency gun violence restraining order. - 2.
-An ex parte gun violence restraining order. - A gun violence restraining order issued after notice and hearing. - (b) Developing and maintaining factors to consider when assessing the need to seek an order, including: - 1.
+An ex parte gun violence restraining order. - 3.
+A gun violence restraining order issued after notice and hearing. - (b) Developing and maintaining factors to consider when assessing the need to seek an order, including: - 1.
 Whether threats have been made, and if so, whether the threats are credible and specific. - 2.
-Whether the potential victim is within close proximity. - 3.
-Whether the person has expressed suicidal tendencies.
+Whether the potential victim is within close proximity.